Snow gone, but officials worry about icy roads, bridges - The Vicksburg Post

 “I think most of the slush was removed from the hilltops,” he said.
 “We’ll see what happens overnight.
 We’ll know in the morning if we have to treat any hills.”

-Vicksburg Warren School District spokesperson Christi Kilroy said school officials and drivers “will take every precaution to make sure our students and staff get to school safely.”
+Vicksburg Warren School District spokesperson Christi Kilroy said school officials and bus drivers “will take every precaution to make sure our students and staff get to school safely.”

-The snow began falling late Sunday night and continued through mid-morning Monday.
+The snow began falling late Sunday evening and continued through mid-morning Monday.

-City and county road crews were up early working to ensure city streets and county roads were passable.
+Road crews were up early working to ensure city streets and county roads were passable.

 “We had few problems,” Pace said.
-“We had some limbs down on the roads, but county road crew quickly got them off the road.
+“We had some limbs down on the roads, but county road crews quickly got them off the road.
 None of the county roads are closed.”

+Mayfield reported similar conditions inside the city limits.
+Vicksburg police reported three weather-related wrecks involving cars leaving Interstate 20 on the side of the road.

 “Everything was in good shape,” Mayfield said.
 “I was really well-pleased with our city employees and the street department crews did a good job getting the roads open, and the crews from the Mississippi Department of transportation did a good job keeping I-20 open.”

-Vicksburg police reported three weather-related wrecks involving cars leaving Interstate 20 on the side of the road.
 No power outages were reported in the county, Energy customer service representative Shelia McKinnis said.

-Campbell said the snow is out of the area and temperatures will begin warming up with highs reaching the 50s Wednesday with lows in the upper to mid-30s.

 It’s official: Reeves signs law authorizing Mississippi’s new state flag